-OGM – An agency that provided actionable SEO strategy and consulting.
+OGM – An agency that provides actionable SEO strategy and consulting.

-ContentWriters – A writing service where you can send a content brief (headline, key terms, outline, target blog) and get an article written.
-You can also ask them to include links to your partner’s and your own blog.
+ContentWriters – A writing service where you can send a content brief (e.g., headline, key terms, outline, target blog) and they write an article for it.
+You can also ask them to include links to your and your partner’s blogs.

 ConvertFlow – Software that integrates with WordPress and HubSpot so you can send targeted pop-ups based on customer journey (ex. awareness stage), previous actions on your website or webinars, and more.

-Gina’s advice for other marketing teams: Learn how to say no
+Gina’s advice for other marketing teams: Learn to say no

 “Don’t be afraid to say no. There are a lot of campaigns that people want you to be a part of, but just because they’re inviting you doesn’t mean it’ll actually help your bottom line.
 In fact, it might create more work for nothing.” – Gina Tirelli Ellison

-Gina recommends being picky and strategic about where you put your time and effort, whether that’s webinars, blog swaps, or podcasts.
+Gina recommends being particular and strategic about where you invest your time and effort, whether that’s webinars, blog swaps, podcasts, or some other medium.
 You should look for strong alignment between your customer bases, instead of big lists.
-Large lists didn’t necessarily mean better partners.
+Large lists don’t necessarily mean ideal partners.